yunojuno/django-request-token/README.rst

 **Public Link** (``RequestToken.LOGIN_MODE_NONE``)

-In this mode (the default for a new token), there is no authentication, and no assigned user ('aud' claim).
+In this mode (the default for a new token), there is no authentication, and no assigned user.
 The token is used as a mechanism for attaching a payload to the link.
 An example of this might be a custom registration or affiliate link, that renders the standard template with additional information extracted from the token - e.g. the name of the affiliate, or the person who invited you to